What is arbitration?

 In voluntary arbitration, both sides in the dispute voluntarily agree to submit their disagreement to arbitration after it arises, and they have an opportunity to investigate their best options for resolving their claim.

-In forced arbitration, a company requires a consumer or employee to submit any dispute that may arise to binding arbitration as a condition of employment or buying a product or service.
-The employee or consumer is required to waive their right to sue, to participate in a class action lawsuit, or to appeal.
+In forced arbitration, a company requires a consumer or worker to submit any dispute that may arise to binding arbitration as a condition of employment or buying a product or service.
+The worker or consumer is required to waive their right to sue, to participate in a class action lawsuit, or to appeal.
 Forced arbitration is mandatory, the arbitrator’s decision is binding, and the results are not public.

 Forced arbitration is being written into more and more terms of agreement and contracts, including those used for employment, insurance, home-building, car loans and leases, credit cards, retirement accounts, investment accounts, and nursing facilities, to name a few.

 Are these clauses easy to find in the paperwork?